What Is a Chimney Pot and Do I Need One? (Homeowner’s Guide)

 Are chimney pots valuable?

 A chimney pot is a valuable addition to your chimney top.
 Not only does it improve drafting, but it also improves the chimney’s aesthetic appeal.
-Chimney pots also increase the value of your home.
+Chimney pots can increase the value of your home.

 Connect with a Chimney & Fireplace Expert